Top Twenty-One Date Ideas in Providence, RI

 Waterplace Park is a really lovely and romantic area for a date.
 There are charming walkways and bridges along the river and some really excellent restaurants nearby.
 One of my favorites is New Rivers, which features fine cuisine in an intimate, charming home-style environment.

-If you love books, check out the Providence Athenaem, one of the oldest libraries in the U.S. It’s open to the public.
+If you love books, check out the Providence Athenaeum, one of the oldest libraries in the U.S. It’s open to the public.

 To round out the night, drive up to Prospect Park for the best view of downtown Providence.